-1. What are the grounds for divorce in New Jersey ?
+1. What are the grounds for divorce in New Jersey?

 There are 9 grounds.
 The most recent was introduced in 2007 and is based on "irreconcilable differences."
-There are also "fault” grounds, such as adultery, desertion and extreme cruelty and a "no fault" ground based on 18 months of separation.
+There are also "fault” grounds, such as adultery, desertion, and extreme cruelty, and a "no-fault" ground-based on 18 months of separation.

-2. Will all the assets be divided 50/50 under community property ?
+2. Will all the assets be divided 50/50 under community property?

 No. New Jersey is not a community property state (like California, for example).
 Instead, like New York and Connecticut, New Jersey is an “equitable distribution” jurisdiction.
-This means that the assets (and liabilities) are going to be divided “fairly” under the 16 criteria set forth in the statute.
+This means that the assets (and liabilities) are going to be divided “fairly” under the 16 criteria outlined in the statute.
 See N.J.S.A.
 2A:34-23.1.

-3. Children are emancipated at 18, right ?
+3. Children are emancipated at 18, right?

 Wrong.
 New Jersey does not have a set age when children are deemed to be on their own.
-Instead, the courts look to the facts of each case, and use criteria such as a child’s full-time employment or marriage or graduation from college, and other events indicating financial independence.
+Instead, the courts look to the facts of each case and use criteria such as a child’s full-time employment or marriage or graduation from college, and other events indicating financial independence.

-4. Will alimony apply in my case ?
+4. Will alimony apply in my case?

 It depends.
 The alimony statute lists more than a dozen criteria that courts are required to consider.
-Among them are the length of the marriage, the ages and educations of the parties, their respective incomes, and the assets and liabilities being distributed.
+Among them is the length of the marriage, the ages and educations of the parties, their respective incomes, and the assets and liabilities being distributed.
 See N.J.S.A.
 2A:34-23(b).

-5. What about adultery ?
+5. What about adultery?

 Adultery is one of the “fault” grounds for divorce.
 While it can't be considered for the division of assets, it can be a factor in setting alimony in extreme cases.
 Also, adultery sometimes is a consideration in custody and removal (see the next question) cases.

 6. I want to move out of New Jersey with my minor child.
-May I ?
+May I?

 This situation is known as a “removal” or a “relocation” case.
 The statute (N.J.S.A.
-9:2-2) specifically provides that minor children cannot leave New Jersey, without the permission of both parents, or court order.
+9:2-2) specifically provides that minor children cannot leave New Jersey, without the permission of both parents, or a court order.
 Click on the following link

 to CCA Article Child Removal

-7. How much will my divorce cost me ?
+7. How much will my divorce cost me?

 Divorce lawyers charge by the hour.
 In Northern New Jersey, in 2007, hourly rates range from the low end of + $300 for a relatively inexperienced attorney to the high end of + $600 or more, for “blue chip” counsel.
 Also, your lawyer will want a “retainer”, which is a deposit against the future services to be rendered.
 Retainers vary, depending on the complexity and immediacy of your case.

-8. I want to retain a good attorney, and one that’s best for me.
-What should I ask ?
+8. I want to retain a good attorney and one that’s best for me.
+What should I ask?

 Click on the following link: CCA Article When Your Client Interviews You

 9. I want to retain a private investigator.
-What should I know ?
+What should I know?

 Click on the following link: CCA Article on Private Investigators

 10. I’m divorced, but I want to go back to court for a modification.
-Any guidance ?
+Any guidance?

 Click on the following link: CCA article on Litigating Lepis

 11. I know there are many tax issues in a divorce.
-What are some of them ?
+What are some of them?

 Click on the following link: CCA article 12 Tax Tips

 12. I’m not married, but I plan to be.
-What should I know about a prenuptial agreement ?
+What should I know about a prenuptial agreement?

 Or Give Us A Call Today!973-274-5200